 The King marks a change of pace for Chalamet, who so far in his awe-inspiring career has stuck to portraying wounded teenage boys.
 Henry V looks to offer a far meatier role, and it will undoubtedly test the actor’s ability to translate his raw emotional sensitivity to the cutthroat monarchy.

 Netflix has yet to announce a UK release date, but it will likely be available to watch from the comfort of your couch later this year after it debuts at the Venice Film Festival in September.
-For now, take a look at the first image and stake your claim in the bowl cut debate.
+For now, watch the first teaser and stake your claim in the bowl cut debate.

 |What||The King: Timothée Chalamet Netflix epic|